21croissants/elixir_ecosystem_lightning_talk/CONTENT.md

 ^ But again, I felt a great disturbance in the force.
 Suddenly, all the alpha geeks with a beard I was following were all tweeting about Elixir.
 So, I started to read books, listen some podcast, watch some confs.
-I am very excited about Elixir, I feel there is a great future coming for this language and Erlang VM.
-We will see!
+And now, I am very excited about Elixir too, I have started to learn it.
+I feel there is a great future coming for this language and Erlang VM.

 ---
 ![fit original](jose_valim.png)
 ### Jose Valim

-^ Jose Valim is the creator of Elixir.
-This is a picture of him playing the guitar at Euruko 2011 in Berlin.
+^ This is a picture of Jose Valim, the creator of Elixir.
+He is the one playing the guitar at Euruko 2011 in Berlin.
+^ He gave a talk at that conference about the 1st version of Elixir.

-^ He is still young, I bet he is only 30 or 32.
-He is smart.
+^ He is smart.
 Super smart.
-On top of that, Jose is a good guy, always ready to help.
-The elixir community is like him, you will like it :)
+On top of that, Jose is a really good prompt, always ready to help and teach others.
+The elixir community is like him, very friendly.

 ---
 - Functional